xqwen/fastenloc/tutorial/input.md

 +  [Multi-tissue eQTL annotation with hg38 position ID](https://drive.google.com/open?id=1kfH_CffxyCtZcx3z7k63rIARNidLv1_P)
 +  [Multi-tissue eQTL annotation with rs ID](https://drive.google.com/open?id=1rSaHenk8xOFtQo7VuDZevRkjUz6iwuj0)

 When making complex trait file, make sure variant IDs match the corresponding QTL file.

-### Derive annotations based on your own eQTL data

-The required annotations can be obtained from Bayeisan multi-SNP fine-mapping analysis using software package [``DAP``](https://github.com/xqwen/dap/).
-This [document](https://github.com/xqwen/dap/tree/master/gtex_v8_analysis) provides a summary on the processing of GTEx v8 data.

-Once the fine-mapping by DAP is completed
+### Construct fine-mapping input from DAP-G and SuSiE results

+The probabilistic fine-mapping input files can be constructed using the utility provided in the ``fastENLOC`` repo.
+Currently, ``fastENLOC`` supports ``DAP`` and ``SuSiE`` as both provide signal cluster/credible set information required by the fastENLOC colocalization analysis.
+Both ``DAP`` and ``SuSiE`` analyze a pre-defined genomic region, i.e., a locus, at a time.

+Upon completing fine-mapping analysis, following the procedures described below to construct the probabilistic fine-mapping input for fastENLOC,

-1. make sure each result file from a gene is named by the corresponding gene name, e.g., ``GENE\_NAME.postfix`` (postfix can be arbitrary but it is required)
+1. Name each fine-mapping output file by ``locus_id.postfix``, where ``locus_id`` is the required entry in the fastENLOC input file.
+The postfix can be arbitrary but it is required.
+The utility takes the leading string before the delimiter ``.`` as the locus id.
-2. Put all fine-mapping results into a single empty directory (``dap_rst_dir``)
+2. Organize the fine-mapping output files of all loci into a single directory ``fm_rst_dir``.
+The utility tool assume all files within the directories are fine-mapping output files.
+Thus avoid place unrelated files into ``fm_rst_dir``.
-3. provide a vcf file to annotate all SNP's positions (``snp_vcf_file``).
+3. Provide a VCF file to all annotate all variant's position and allel information.
+No INFO field is expected or used by the utility tool.
-4. Run script ``summarize_dap2enloc.pl`` to generate annotation vcf file

 ```
    summarize_dap2enloc.pl -dir dap_rst_dir -vcf snp_vcf_file [-tissue tissue_name] | gzip - > fastenloc.eqtl.annotation.vcf.gz